Dinel13/Go-green-projects/README.md

 # Recomendation API

+## get all categories
-get all data recomendation for all category
+gat all data recomendations for all categories

 **URL** : `https://asia-southeast2-our-philosophy-314515.cloudfunctions.net/recomendation`